 The learner will:

-- define and design his/her own metaphors and similes.
+- define and design their own metaphors and similes for philanthropy.

 - A simile is a comparison that is explicitly stated using the word “like” or “as.”

 - Personification is a figure of speech in which human qualities are attributed to an animal, object or idea.

 Share several of the following quotations and discuss their images and messages.
 How do these relate to and inspire philanthropy?

 - “As the twig is bent, so grows the tree.
 If I touch a life, a life will touch me.
 If I give someone hope, hope is given to me.
 As the twig is bent, so grows the tree…” David Morris